secure-compilation/SECOMP/README.md

     [backtranslation]$ ./test_backtranslation

-More in detail,
-you can run the tests in two modes: *test mode* and *reproduction mode*.
+More in detail, you can run the tests in two modes: *test mode* and *reproduction mode*.
 The test mode is the default mode and designed to run tests.
 In case of any failures, all intermediate seeds are printed, otherwise a statistic of the generated values is shown.
 Note that the number of tests grows **multiplicatively** so choose the parameters accordingly.
 In reproduction mode the specified seeds allow you to reproduce a very specific run.
 The commands below exemplarily show how to run the tests in test- and reproduction mode respectively.

     [backtranslation]$ ./test_backtranslation -num_asm_progs 5 -num_traces 20
     [backtranslation]$ ./test_backtranslation -root_seed 4 -asm_seed 3 -trace_seed 8

 A few more details are provided in `test/backtranslation/README.md`.

-We have run our tests using version 0.21.3 of QuickCheck.
+If one is interested in reproduction, we have run our tests using QCheck 0.21.3.

 ## Recomposition branch: `ccs-recomposition`